Top Ten Tips We Wish All Counselors Knew

 4. Only One Transcript Needed

-We can access the high school transcript you submit to the Penn State Admissions Office, so you don't need to send another one.
+We can access the self-reported high school transcript in each student's Penn State application, so we do not need a separate copy.
 We might be a big university but we really do work together!

 5. One Application, Two Deadlines